Honorato-Dev/Albatroz/README.md

 ![albatroz-logo-300](https://github.com/Honorato-Dev/Albatroz/assets/101150943/e3405d9a-8696-4a93-9207-689f421b0402)

-# Albatroz Recovery API
+# Albatroz Recovery

-API to ensure your application's email recovery, deal with forgotten passwords and facilitate sending contacts by email.
-This document provides an overview of the API's capabilities and how to integrate it into your project.
+Tool to recover session through the forgot password flow, includes API and necessary forms to implement in your project.

 ## Features